baishaleepaul9-cmyk/Sle-code-notebook-/README.md

 ## Data Availability

-All datasets used in this study are publicly available through the NCBI Gene Expression Omnibus (GEO).
+The datasets used in this study are publicly available through the NCBI Gene Expression Omnibus (GEO):

+- GSE65391
+- GSE61635
+- GSE88884

 ---

-## Citation
+## Reproducibility

-If you use this code in your research, please cite the corresponding publication once available.
+The repository contains all code required to reproduce the analyses presented in the accompanying manuscript.
+Users only need to download the GEO datasets (performed automatically within the notebook or script) and install the required Python dependencies.

 ---